Resources During Covid

 Dr. Hernandez also emphasizes that while school is out, it is very important that everyone engage in “social distancing” to prevent the spread of the virus.

 - STAY HOME AS MUCH AS POSSIBLE (EVEN IF NOT FEELING ILL)

 - STAY AWAY FROM OLDER ADULTS, such as grandparents, as well as those with chronic health conditions

-You can also stay up to date on the rapidly evolving COVID-19 situation at cityofberkeley.info/coronavirus
+You can also get up to date COVID-19 information at cityofberkeley.info/coronavirus